Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 And there I met Larry Smarr.
 I don’t know if you’ve come across him or not, but he was the first quantified self, maniacal quantified self person I had come across.
 And he had diagnosed his own Crohn’s disease way before symptoms had manifested.
 And so, and then the common theme of this conference, between all of these presentations was that machine learning could essentially fill in for missing variables in research, not just going forward, but going backwards.
 So I was just hooked and I never looked back.

 But it was a hard problem.
 My own husband had been investing in healthcare and warned of like an opaque sector.
-He was like, “Honey, this is heavily regulated incentives are aligned with acute disease, not with chronic disease, not to mention even anything or prevention.
+He was like, “Honey, this is heavily regulated incentives are aligned with acute disease, not with chronic disease, not to mention even anything or diabetes prevention.
 It’s just not a market economy.”
 And he knew how interested I am in market economies.
 My first love before medicine was economics.
 So that’s a whole different podcast.
 So he warned that I’d be sort of fighting this uphill battle, but I was not discouraged.
 I basically kept on researching.

 I came across the MIT economist Andrew Lo.
 I don’t know if you’ve come across him, but you should definitely talk to him.
 He’s brilliant.
 His work showed that so little research had been done compared to what we really need to do in terms of medical research.
 And he comes up with ways of funding, medical research, he has a lot of innovative ways that we could really change the whole model of medical and scientific research, but it kind of became obvious to me that the answer was that we needed to get everyone involved in research.